Low-rank Adaptation of Large Language Model Rescoring for Parameter-Efficient Speech Recognition: Approach

 \subsubsection{Second-pass rescoring}

 In this section, we formulate the second-pass rescoring task.
-Given an \textit{N}-best hypothesis list $E = \{E_1, E_2, \dots, E_n\}$ obtained from the beam search in the decoder based on the first-pass acoustic model, the rescoring model will generate scores for each hypothesis.
-For any hypothesis $E_i \in E$, denote as $s^a_i$ the score given by the first pass, and $s^l_i$ as the score given by the second pass.
+Given an \textit{N}-best hypothesis list $E = \{E_1, E_2, \ldots, E_n\}$ obtained from the beam search in the decoder based on the first-pass acoustic model, the rescoring model will generate scores for each hypothesis.
+For any hypothesis $E_i \in E$, denote by $s^a_i$ the score given by the first pass, and by $s^l_i$ the score produced by the second pass.
 For both passes, the score of a hypothesis represents the negative log likelihood, thus a lower score represents a more likely hypothesis.

-The language model, such as BERT, takes a hypothesis and outputs a hidden representation $g_i$, then the feed forward network takes the representation of the task-specific [CLS] token as input and derives the second-pass score $s^l_i$, as shown by Equation~\ref{eq:rescoring}.
+The language model, such as BERT, takes a hypothesis and outputs a hidden representation $g_i$, then the feed-forward network takes the representation of the task-specific [CLS] token as input and derives the second-pass score $s^l_i$, as shown by Equation~(\ref{eq:rescoring}):

-The final score of a hypothesis is the linear combination of the first-pass and second-pass scores:
+The final score of a hypothesis is the linear combination of the first- and second-pass scores: